 1907: Railroad Picture Postcards

-U.S. Post Office eased regulations for postcards, a boon for picture postcard publishers whose cards frequently featured railroad stations and trains.
+U.S. Post Office eased regulations for postcards, and picture postcard publishers took advantager, issuing cards that frequently featured railroad stations and trains.
 William Henry Jackson at the Detroit Publishing Co. added to the proliferation with his classic railroad scenes.
 The true postcard craze lasted until World War I, but picture postcards continue to be popular, both as a form of communication and as a collectible field.

 1921: Union Pacific's Museum and Archive